alyssahondrade/we-the-new-york-city-squirrels/README.md

 ### Results

 ### Limitation
-- Squirrels were not counted more than once, the scientific advisor onsite.
+- The squirrels were not counted more than once, a scientific advisor was onsite providing guidance.
-- 2020 data was limited to one day, whereas 2018 data was collected over a period
+- The 2020 dataset was limited to one day, 01 March 2020, whereas the 2018 data was collected over a two-week period.
-- 2018 data is limited to “Central Park”
+- The 2018 dataset was limited to “Central Park”, whereas the 2020 data was collected over multiple smaller parks.

 ## Future Research
 - Locations: Map squirrel locations (location, specific location) and track squirrel vertical movements (above ground, etc).